Reach Out and Read, Northeast

 next steps

-• Accepted sites that are not brought on immediately will be added to a waiting list and brought on as funding allows.
+• Accepted sites that are not brought on immediately will be added to a waiting list and onboarded as soon as funding is available.

 Frequently asked questions FAQ banner